What is psittacosis?

 How can we control psittacosis?

-Preventive measures include feeding birds properly, avoiding overcrowding, and adequate ventilation systems including the use of high efficiency particulate air (HEPA) filters to reduce the spread of contaminated air.
+Preventive measures include feeding birds properly, avoiding overcrowding, and adequate ventilation systems including the use of high-efficiency particulate air (HEPA) filters to reduce the spread of contaminated air.
 It is important to clean cages daily.
 Do not stack cages.
-Position cages to prevent the transfer of feces, food feathers and other material from cage to cage.
+Position cages to prevent the transfer of feces, food, feathers, and other material from cage to cage.
 Clean cages are also important.

-To control the infection in pet birds and domestic poultry, it is necessary to add the antibiotic (e.g., chlorotetracycline) to their feed.
+To control the infection in pet birds and domestic poultry, it is necessary to add the antibiotic (e.g., chlortetracycline) to their feed.
 However, the owner or person in charge should contact a veterinarian for any treatment and subsequent testing that may be required.
 In most jurisdictions, all diagnosed cases must be reported to local public health authorities.
 Early diagnosis and reporting can help identify sources of infection and control further spread of psittacosis.

+Educate workers who are at risk on how the disease can transfer from infected birds to people.
+Ask those individuals who think they may be ill to see a medical professional and inform the healthcare provider about their bird contact.
 Workers should know the risk of routinely mixing antibiotics into animal feed.
 In such situations, the concern is that antibiotic-resistant bacteria might develop in workers who contact the animals or their feed.
 This resistance makes the traditional diseases more difficult to treat and control.

 Workers should keep infected birds in isolation and ensure these places are properly ventilated.
-All persons involved with the care of infected birds should wear protective clothing including gloves, eye wear, disposable surgical cap and a properly fitted respirator with N95 or higher rating.
+All persons involved in the care of infected birds should wear protective clothing including gloves, eye wear, disposable surgical cap and a properly fitted respirator with N95 or higher rating.
 Surgical masks may not be effective in prevention transmission of Chlamydia psittaci.
 Avoid dry sweeping, brushing or vacuuming when cleaning cages.
 Waste material should be removed frequently from the cage after moistening the material with a disinfectant.
 Burn or double-bag waste for disposal.
 Chlamydia psittaci is susceptible to such disinfectants as quaternary ammonium compounds, isopropyl alcohol, 70% ethanol, glutaraldehyde, formaldehyde and household bleach (diluted to 1% sodium hypochlorite).
 Discard items that cannot be cleaned appropriately.
 Many disinfectants are respiratory irritants and should be used with appropriate precautions in a well-ventilated area.
 Avoid mixing disinfectants with any other product.

 Although every effort is made to ensure the accuracy, currency and completeness of the information, CCOHS does not guarantee, warrant, represent or undertake that the information provided is correct, accurate or current.
 CCOHS is not liable for any loss, claim, or demand arising directly or indirectly from any use or reliance upon the information.